 “While self-administration might be appropriate for the applicant initially, it may not always be when close to death.
 Coordinating medical practitioners can apply for a new practitioner administration permit if the applicant has lost the physical capacity to swallow or digest the medication.
 ‘I was worried she wouldn't be able to swallow the medication.’ – Contact person.”

 The Report does not provide any data on how often, if ever, this has occurred to date.

 It does indicate that the threshold for justifying euthanasia as the method of bringing about death is so low that vague concerns about an ability to swallow the (liquid) medication would be sufficient.

 Comparative statistics between jurisdictions permitting only assisted suicide and those permitting both assisted suicide and euthanasia suggest that where euthanasia is available the overall rate of deaths from assisted suicide and euthanasia is significantly higher.

 On 19 June 2019 Victoria embarked on the fifteenth in a series of experiments in legalised euthanasia or assisted suicide begun in the Northern Territory in 1996.
 Each of these experiments has proved to be fatally flawed resulting in wrongful deaths.
-There is nothing in the design of the Victorian experiment to justify any expectation of better results.
+There is nothing in the design of the Victorian experiment or the data so far to justify any expectation of better results.